StudentLoans999/Cloud-Resume-Challenge/Steps 2-7/Website Creation and Hosting Journey.md

 **Step 5 - Created a Public Certificate and added a CNAME Record in the Route 53 domain for it**

-**Step 6 - Added an Alternative domain name to the CloudFront distribution and associated the Public Certificate to it**
+**Step 6 - Added two Alternative domain namea to the CloudFront distribution and associated the Public Certificate to it**

-**Step 7 - Added an A record in Route 53 for the domain to rotue point the CloudFront distribution traffic to the Alternative domain name**
+**Step 7 - Added two A records in Route 53 for the domain to point the CloudFront distribution traffic to the Alternative domain names**
 ***

 ## Step 1